Auburn Bulletin 2024-2025

 Department of Educational Foundations, Leadership and Technology

-The department offers one undergraduate minor in adult education: training and workforce development as well as a graduate minor in critical studies in education.
+The department offers one undergraduate minor in training and workforce development as well as a graduate minor in critical studies in education and a graduate minor in the psychology of learning.
 All other programs are at the graduate level; however, the department provides service courses for undergraduate teacher education majors in the areas of educational foundations and educational media.

 Information about graduate programs is available at: Educational Foundations, Leadership and Technology — MEd, MS, EdS, PhD, Graduate Certificate, Minor.